pumbaasdad/aws-account/README.md

 Therefore, to accomplish this, you must first create new root account keys and update Terraform Cloud to use them.

 Destroying resources will remove the association between your root account and any sub-accounts, however the sub-accounts will still exist.
-Make sure you understand how to manage or close those accounts before running destorying resources.
+For this reason, the admin user that will typically run this terraform does not have permission to create accounts.
+Make sure you understand how to manage or close those accounts before running `terraform destory`.